ringcentral-tutorials/engage-digital-messaging-ios-demo/CocoaPods Install/Pods/Dimelo-iOS/README.md

 Dimelo-iOS
 ==========

-Dimelo provides a mobile chat component that allows users of your app to easily communicate  with your customer support agents.
+Dimelo provides a mobile messaging component that allows users of your app to easily communicate  with your customer support agents.
 You can send text messages and images, and receive push notifications and automatic server-provided replies.